cristidraghici/tvmaze-vue/README.md

 With the horizontal slider we will also implement the genre lists.

+### T6 - General cleanup and improvements

+A first improvement to be done is to add some e2e tests to cypress.
+Since unit testing proved to be more complicated, the low hanging fruit provided by cypress will provide some safety related to the application's general functionality.

 ## Final notes

 I have used Windows as a development environment after quite a long time.
 The OS should not make a big difference, of course.
 But from time to time, tools like the linter or even project bundlers themselves might have issues because of it.